andreasmhallberg/readingnotes/Haeri, 2003. Sacred Language Ordinary People.md

 - Negative effects of diglossia on literacy: 43

   > To have to avoid using the language they have most master over [vernacular], whether for answering exam questions or writing composition, discourages most students from reading and writing beyond what is required in school.

 - Correctors (*musiḥḥiḥūn*) consult grammars from the 1400th century.
 Ex. *Qaṭr an-nadā.* 67

-@Arabic:Standard
+@Arabic
 @diglossia
 @language-ideology
 @icraab
+@Egypt